oracle/oracle-db-appdev-monitoring/README.md

 - `DB_CONNECT_STRING` is the connection string, e.g., `localhost:1521/freepdb1`
 - `DB_ROLE` (Optional) can be set to `SYSDBA` or `SYSOPER` if you want to connect with one of those roles, however Oracle recommends that you connect with the lowest possible privileges and roles necessary for the exporter to run.
 - `ORACLE_HOME` is the location of the Oracle Instant Client, e.g., `/lib/oracle/21/client64/lib`.
+- `TNS_ADMIN` is the location of your (unzipped) wallet.
+The `DIRECTORY` set in the `sqlnet.ora` file must match the path that it will be mounted on inside the container.

 The following example puts the logfile in the current location with the filename `alert.log` and loads the default matrics file (`default-metrics,toml`) from the current location.